PlayEveryWare/eos_plugin_for_unity/README.md

   > [!NOTE]
   > The Social Overlay Feature is not supported in editor.

   1. In the Unity editor, open the desired sample scene from the imported Scenes folder.

   2. Press the play button at the top of the editor.

-3. Login with a selected authentication type. <br />`Account Portal` and then `PersistentAuth` is easiest for the first time. `Dev Auth` can be used for quicker iteration, among other options described [here](/docs/Walkthrough.md), to explore features that don't require an Epic Games Account, or the options to choose for closer representation to the user experience on specific platform releases.
+  3. Login with a selected authentication type.
+    - `Account Portal` and `PersistentAuth` is easiest for the first time.
+    - `Dev Auth` can be used for faster iteration
+    - To explore features that don't require an Epic Games Account, see the table in the [Supported EOS SDK Features](#supported-eos-sdk-features) section of this document.

     ![Auth and Friends Screenshot](/docs/images/sample_screen_account_login.gif)

+    > [!NOTE]
+    > Additional info on login type options, implementation, and use cases can be found [here](/docs/player_authentication.md).

 </details>